MagneticResonanceImaging/MRIReco.jl/docs/src/index.md

  * NFFT.jl and FFTW.jl for fast Fourier transformations
  * Wavelets.jl for sparsification
  * LinearOperators.jl in order to be able to divide the imaging operator modularly into individual parts
- * LinearSolver.jl for modern algorithms for solving linear optimization problems
+ * RegularizedLeastSquares.jl for modern algorithms for solving linear optimization problems

 This interaction allows new algorithms to be easily integrated into the software framework.
 It is not necessary to program in C/C++ but the advantages of the scientific high-level language Julia can be used.